Advance Directives Can Protect All Kinds of Patients from Pain and SufferingDecember 11th, 2018

 Mental health medicine is a unique field because in many cases, when patients become too ill to advocate for themselves, they are often near death.
 Mental health patients can experience episodes where they may not be able to advocate for themselves for several weeks, but otherwise they are entirely healthy.
 This is why protecting these patient’s legal rights is paramount.
 Medicare and Medicaid have increased their requirements for hospitals to ask patients if they have advance directives in place.
 According to the Times, some patients register their advance directives with state databases to ensure that doctors get the information.

 Advance directives also ensure that trusted family or friends can help make decisions for the patient in the event of a crisis.
 Patient privacy laws can often interfere with a patient’s treatment because doctors often won’t speak to family or loved ones, citing privacy laws.
 With an advance directive in place, family can help.
 You can also visit here to learn more

-If you or a loved one has suffered an injury in a hospital setting, consider speaking to the Bowling Law Firm today.
+If you or a loved one has suffered an injury in a hospital setting, consider speaking to the The Bowling Christiansen Law Firm today.
 Our medical malpractice attorneys are here to help.

 1615 Poydras Street, Suite 1050

 Phone: (504) 586-5200